Tag: Marrakech food and dining options

 Image by Freebird Tracey.

-It’s quite a spectacular sight, therefore it can get busy during this time of evening.
+Kafe Merstan is popular during sunset.
+Tourists arrive to watch the sun go down from the pretty rooftop.
+It’s a spectacular view, therefore it can get busy during this time of evening.

-Colourful soft furnishings and rattan light fittings give a homely, boho vibe.
+The interior is traditionally decorated with a contemporary, modern twist.
+Colourful soft furnishings and rattan lampshades give off a homely, boho vibe.

 Images by Freebird Tracey.

-Seating is upstairs on the rooftop, so people with mobility issues may not find it easy to access.
+Seating is upstairs on the rooftop, so people with mobility issues may not find it easily accessible.

-Payment is by card or cash.
-However, there’s a minimum of 200 MAD for card payment.
+Payment is by card or cash downstairs.
+However, there’s a minimum of 200 MAD for a card payment.

 Kafe Merstan offers a good selection of vegetarian dishes, including a very tasty vegetable pastilla.